 Technically, the ring consists of two parts: the shank or body of the ring and the head or gallery – the metal that puts the diamond in place.
 This setting provides more than the safety of your diamond.
 This is an important aspect of the appearance of a diamond.

+There are many types of rings.
+A ring can symbolize engagement, a seal on a legal contract, or a token to count time – but most people wear them as jewelry.
 Here is the latest list of all types of rings names with pictures and images that you should know about.
-Read this extremely detailed list.

 1. Halo Ring